Ali-Elchab/launch-hub/README.md

 - The admin dashboard is built using [Electron](https://electron-vite.org) and [React](https://react.dev), offering a native desktop app experience.
 This setup creates a responsive and visually appealing interface, improving project management and efficiency.

-- The app uses the font [inter](https://fonts.google.com/specimen/Inter?query=inter) as its main font, and the design of the app adheres to the material design guidelines.

 <br>

 <!-- Prototyping -->